MODERN SLAVERY STATEMENT

 OUR STRUCTURE, BUSINESS AND SUPPLY CHAINS

-The Getty Images operating group of companies' ultimate parent company is Getty Images, Inc. Getty Images is US based, with operating subsidiaries in the UK and around the world.
-The terms "Getty Images"/ "the Group" as used in this statement, refer collectively to Getty Images, Inc. and its subsidiaries, including Getty Images International, Getty Images (UK) Limited and Getty Images UK DevCo Limited.
-The Group has approximately 1575 employees, engaged an additional 400 contracted workers and operates on a global basis, employing over 100 staff photographers and videographers and working with over 350,000 contributors.
+As of April 2022, the Getty Images operating group’s parent company is Getty Images, Inc, a US entity with operating subsidiaries in the UK and around the world.
+The terms “Getty Images”/ “the Group” as used in this statement, refer collectively to Getty Images, Inc. and its subsidiaries, including Getty Images International U.C., Getty Images (UK) Limited and Getty Images UK DevCo Limited as located in Dublin and London respectively.
+The Group has approximately 1600 employees, engaged an additional 400 contracted workers and operates on a global basis - employing over 120 staff photographers and videographers worldwide and working with over 450,000 independent contributors.

-Getty Images is among the world's leading creators and distributors of award-winning still imagery, video, music, and multimedia products.
-The Group has numerous sources for the images and digital content we license to our customers throughout the world, ranging from wholly owned content created by our staff photographers and contributors to content distributed through partnerships with photographic and video agencies and other large media companies.
-In addition, we have vendor relationships with suppliers for facilities, technology, financial services, and the provision of benefits for our employees.
+Getty Images is among the world’s leading creators and distributors of award-winning still imagery, video, music, and multimedia products.
+The Group has numerous sources for the images and digital content we license to our customers throughout the world via our websites in over 22 different languages, such content ranging from wholly owned content created by our staff photographers to content created/owned by our network of contributors, to content distributed through partnerships with photographic and video agencies and other large media companies.
+In addition, we have vendor relationships with suppliers for facilities, technology, financial services and the provision of benefits for our employees.

-We have adopted Codes of Conduct which set out the principles by which we conduct our business and with which we expect all employees, vendors, and business partners to comply.
-Our Code of Ethics and Code of Business Conduct ("Codes of Conduct"), as annually reviewed by our global legal team, set out the terms and conditions as required by law to provide a work culture that promotes equality, inclusion and respect in the workplace and allows for whistleblowing and other processes for raising grievances or concerns in the workplace.
-It is mandatory for all our employees to confirm each year that they have read and understood Getty Images' Codes of Conduct.
+We have adopted Codes of Conduct which set out the principles by which we conduct our business and with which we expect all employees, vendors, contributors and business partners to comply with.
+Our Code of Ethics, Code of Business Conduct and Contributor Code of Conduct, (“Codes of Conduct”), as annually reviewed by our global legal team, set out the terms and conditions as required by law to provide a work culture that promotes equality, diversity, inclusion and respect in the workplace and allows for whistleblowing and other processes for raising grievances or concerns in the workplace.
+It is mandatory for all our employees to confirm that they have read and understood Getty Images’ Codes of Conduct as relevant to them and to undertake yearly refreshers in such codes.
 Any failure to comply with the provisions of our Codes of Conduct may result in disciplinary action or termination of employment.

-At Getty Images we consider it integral to our business to operate in an honest, trustworthy and transparent manner as set out in the Getty Images' Leadership Principles and we extend this approach in our relationships with business partners and vendors.
-We encourage and promote open and frank communication across our supply chains to ensure compliance with our Codes of Conduct, policies, principles or applicable laws.
-On notification of non-compliance Getty Images acts appropriately and proportionately to bring a solution to either allow for corrective action or if necessary, terminate an agreement if a supplier is not adhering to contractual obligations or there is a blatant disregard for our policies or Codes of Conduct or in turn report that supplier to the appropriate regulating authority.
+At Getty Images we consider it integral to our business to operate in an honest, trustworthy and transparent manner as set out in the Getty Images’ Leadership Principles, and in 2022 we continue to extend this approach in our relationships with business partners and vendors.
+We encourage and promote open and frank communication across our supply chains to ensure compliance with our Codes of Conduct, polices, principles or applicable laws.
+On notification of non-compliance, Getty Images acts appropriately and proportionately to bring a solution to either allow for corrective action or if necessary, terminate an agreement.
+Such termination will occur if a supplier is not adhering to contractual obligations or there is a blatant disregard for our polices or Codes of Conduct and/or in turn report that supplier to the appropriate regulating authority.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

-Whilst we have not identified modern slavery as being a particular risk in our own business and supply chains, as part of our initiative to identify and mitigate risk we:
+Whilst we still have not identified modern slavery as being a particular risk in our own business and supply chains, as part of our ongoing initiative to identify and mitigate risk we:

 - Audit HR files in the UK to ensure we have right to work information for all employees, and comply with local legal requirements in territories outside of the UK;